 Inside Caesar’s Palace | 3570 S. Las Vegas Blvd. | (702) 731 – 7928

 Eating buffet is a Las Vegas “bucket list” item, so why not eat at the best one?
 Bacchanal Buffet in Caesar’s Palace has “stations” of different cuisines, so there’s something for everyone.
-You can add an all-you-can-drink package for only an addition $15.
+You can add an all-you-can-drink package for only an additional $15.

 Lines to enter can get long, so don’t line up last minute (they close at 10 pm) or you won’t have enough time to try everything!
 I’ve seen discounted rates for weekday brunch in Groupon, so check before you pay full price.